A topic from the subject of Biochemistry in Chemistry.

 • Free radicals are atoms or molecules with unpaired electrons.

-• Free radicals are highly reactive and can damage cells and DNA.
+• Free radicals are highly reactive and can damage cells and DNA through oxidation.

-• Antioxidants are substances that can neutralize free radicals and protect cells from damage.
+• Antioxidants are substances that neutralize free radicals, preventing oxidative damage.

-• Some common antioxidants include vitamin C, vitamin E, and beta-carotene.
+• Some common antioxidants include vitamin C, vitamin E, beta-carotene, glutathione, and selenium.

-• Antioxidants are found in many foods, including fruits, vegetables, and nuts.
+• Antioxidants are found in many foods, including fruits, vegetables, nuts, and seeds.

-• Antioxidants can also be taken as supplements.
+• Antioxidants can also be taken as supplements, but it's crucial to consult a healthcare professional before doing so.

 Main Concepts

-• The role of diet in antioxidant protection: A diet rich in fruits, vegetables, and nuts can provide the body with the antioxidants it needs to protect against damage from free radicals.
+• The role of diet in antioxidant protection: A diet rich in fruits, vegetables, and other antioxidant-rich foods provides a significant source of these protective compounds, supporting the body's natural defense mechanisms.

 Conclusion